 For these too Icebreaker is proved to be very good.
-Alternatively, you can use some sports pants you can buy in a sport shop which can be much cheaper.
+Alternatively, you can use some sports pants you can buy in a sports shop which can be much cheaper.

 f.
 Sport bras

 During the day, there’s a high possibility of you sweating like an athlete.
-So for that you can put on sport bras which will be much more comfortable.
+So for that, you can put on sports bras which will be much more comfortable.

 g.
 Long johns